 The dominant feature of the place is the bar, backlit with a distinct blue color.
 The central theme of the flowers flows from one detail to another, and the bar is no exception – it is supported by the massive artistic construction made out of the iron flowers.
 Imagine the tones of the jazz music or funk and you got the idea of this place.

 Baudelaire bar has one spacious room filled with cute little tables as well as with the bigger ones.
-There is a separate smoking room divided by a glass wall from the rest of the space.

 WHY IS BAUDELAIRE SPECIAL